yeastrc/mason/3_Demos/Hosted_Demo/README.txt

-This demo is hosted as an initial demo.
+This demo is hosted as an initial demo at www.yeastrc.org/mason.